Trump skips Southeast Asia summit for third year in a row

 Trump skips Southeast Asia summit for third year in a rowNew

-HANOI, Vietnam (AP) — U.S. President Donald Trump has skipped a virtual summit with his Southeast Asian counterparts, the third year in a row that the U.S. is being represented at a lower level.
-National security adviser Robert O’Brien said Trump regretted he was unable to attend Saturday’s online summit with the 10-members of the Association of Southeast Asian Nations but stressed the importance of ties with the region.
-Trump last attended the ASEAN summit in 2017.
-A special summit with ASEAN that he was supposed to host in Las Vegas was called off due to the pandemic.
-Despite Trump’s absence, the White House said ASEAN remains central to his vision for a “free and open Indo-Pacific,” Washington’s strategy to counter China’s influence in the region.
+HANOI, Vietnam (AP) — President Donald Trump has skipped a summit with his Southeast Asian counterparts for the third year in a row, with rival China set to expand its influence with a massive free trade deal in the region.
+National Security Adviser Robert O’Brien said Saturday that Trump regrets he was unable to attend the online summit with the 10 members of the Association of Southeast Asian Nations, but stressed the importance of ties with the region.
+Trump attended the ASEAN summit in 2017, but sent only representatives during the last two meetings.
+A special summit with ASEAN that he was supposed to host in Las Vegas in March was called off due to the pandemic.